apache/spark/docs/mllib-isotonic-regression.md

 labels for both known and unknown features.
 The result of isotonic regression is treated as piecewise linear function.
 The rules for prediction therefore are:

-* If testData exactly matches a boundary then associated prediction is returned.
-  In case there are multiple predictions with the same boundary then one of them is returned.
+* If the prediction input exactly matches a training feature then associated prediction is returned.
+In case there are multiple predictions with the same feature then one of them is returned.
 Which one is undefined (same as java.util.Arrays.binarySearch).
-* If testData is lower or higher than all boundaries then first or last prediction is returned respectively.
-In case there are multiple predictions with the same boundary then the lowest or highest is returned respectively.
+* If the prediction input is lower or higher than all training features then prediction with lowest or highest feature is returned respectively.
+  In case there are multiple predictions with the same feature then the lowest or highest is returned respectively.
-* If testData falls between two values in boundary array then prediction is treated as piecewise linear function and interpolated value is returned.
-In case there are multiple values with the same boundary then the same rules as in previous point are used.
+* If the prediction input falls between two training features then prediction is treated as piecewise linear function and interpolated value is calculated from the predictions of the two closest features.
+In case there are multiple values with the same feature then the same rules as in previous point are used.

 ### Examples